ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-data/index.md

 This section covers the different data formats supported by sparklines.

-Sparklines are configured on a per-column basis and are supplied data based on the column configuration just like any other grid cell, i.e. columns are configured with a `field` attribute or [Value Getter](/value-getters/).
+Sparklines are configured on a per-column basis and are supplied data based on their column configuration, just like any other grid cell, i.e. columns are configured with a `field` attribute or [Value Getter](/value-getters/).

 The data supplied to sparklines can be in the following formats: